-The Challenge Program, Inc. Announces Clark Contractors, Inc. as a
+The Challenge Program, Inc. Announces Clark Contractors, Inc. as a Major Corporate Partner

 Bedford, PA – Clark Contractors, Inc., located in Bedford County, PA.
 Since 1951, Clark Contractors, Inc. has performed commercial and industrial work for a wide range of clients throughout the central/western PA and northern Maryland area.
 Clark Contractors has been a family-owned business for three generations, committed to completing projects with the excellence that clients have come to expect.